SS Brazil (1928): As Brazil

 The South American trade, in so far as the United States is concerned, has been touched only at its surface.
 With this ship [i.e. SS Virginia] and her two sister liners in service the United States will be making a new bid for its proper place in the South American field.
 They are larger than any other American ships now serving South America and will be able, in conjunction with our fleet of freight ships, to provide a speed that is now lacking.

 On 3 October 1938 Virginia, now renamed Brazil, successfully made her sea trials.
-The next day Moore-McCormack contracted to operate California, Virginia, Pennsylvania and 10 cargo ships between the USA and South America as part of President Franklin D. Roosevelt's Good Neighbor policy.
+The next day Moore-McCormack contracted to operate California, Virginia, Pennsylvania and 10 cargo ships between the US and South America as part of President Franklin D. Roosevelt's Good Neighbor policy.
 Moore-McCormack renamed the three passenger liners Argentina, Brazil and Uruguay, and assigned them to the fleet of its American Republics Lines subsidiary.

 With Moore-McCormack Lines Brazils funnel would have been buff with a black top.
 A broad green band divided the buff from the black.
 On each side of the funnel the green band bore a red capital M within a white disk.

 Moore-McCormack put the three sisters into service between New York and Buenos Aires via the Caribbean, Brazil and Montevideo.
 Brazil started from New York on her first voyage on the route on 15 November 1938, returning on 31 December with 141 passengers.
 On 10 February 1939 the Maritime Commission's agreement with the line was for a bareboat charter of the ship.
 Passenger numbers improved and on 18 September 1939 Brazil docked in New York from South America with 358 passengers.

 In April 1940 Brazil made a record run from Buenos Aires to New York in 14 days and 12 hours, achieving speeds of up to 18.96 kn.
 On the trip she carried 273 passengers, of which 195 traveled first class.

 On 13 September 1940 Brazil sailed from Buenos Aires to New York with exiled Lithuanian composer Vytautas Bacevicius, aged 35, on the passenger list.